cu-mkp/m-k-manuscript-data/_texts/p-107r_tl.md

 > *Figure*
 > <a href="https://drive.google.com/open?id=0B9-oNrvWdlO5RFFFT3hSbnlGaVU" target="_blank"><img src="https://cu-mkp.github.io/GR8975-edition/assets/photo-icon.png" alt="Figure" style="display:inline-block; margin-bottom:-3px;"/></a>
- as heavy as before, and it should be like a paste not very thick, it must not be as easy to stir as a liquid.
+ as heavy as before, and it should be like a paste not very thick, &it must not be as easy to stir & as a liquid.
 This state shows you that it is cooked enough.
 It must boil in the middle, and all around you must have a thick mixture.
-If you reheat it too much your mixture would be short of body, because if it becomes red the mixture will lose its strength and it will spoil the <span class="m">sand</span>.
+If you reheat it too much your mixture would be short of body, because if it becomes red the mixture will lose its strength & it will spoil the <span class="m">sand</span>.
 Let it cool before mixing it to any other <span class="m">sand</span>. <span class="x">…</span>